sjkp/blitz-embed/README.md

 ----

-**Due to their billing logic:**  C++ Inference runs are CPU bound but needs very less working memory. **AWS lambda charges you based on the runtime X provisioned memory** (allocated memory).
-So only way to get max CPUs is to set memory to 10Gb but ut blow up the lambda cost.
-Thanks to a user pointing this out while testing in low memory settings.
+**Due to their resource scaling logic:**  C++ Inference runs are CPU bound but needs very less working memory.
+While like all serverless lambda charges you based on the runtime X provisioned memory, **you cannot choose vCPUs and Memory seperately to get max CPUs is to set memory to 10Gb** and it blow up the lambda cost.
 [AWS is also open about it](aws_scam.png)

 Here is a math on who can go for AWS Lambda serverless embedding: